 Speed up the decision-making process.
 Remember the “change or die” urgency requiring rapid decisions at the onset of the COVID-19 pandemic?
 That same philosophy is needed in an environment where customers’ preferences are constantly changing, leading them to always gravitate toward something that’s better, faster and lower cost.
 To break down the silos that slow execution, the end-to-end customer experience should be at the heart of the decision-making process.

 Connect technology to customer value.
 Technology should be viewed in terms of the customer experience rather than the customer process.
 This means combining a sales, service and marketing perspective and customer behavioral insights to break through internal barriers and drive improvements to the customer experience.

 Weave innovation into the fabric of the operating model.
 In today’s marketplace, efforts to differentiate the business or customer strategy are harder to sustain and may result in advantages of shorter duration than in the past.
 Ways of working that infuse innovation into the business — with the intention of continuously differentiating the business in the market — are required to sustain competitive advantage.

-Set the tone for lean behaviors with a supportive organizational structure.
-With the board’s support, the CEO should encourage an open, flexible and agile organizational structure with a flat hierarchy that drives efficiencies; speeds up innovation cycles; and facilitates collaboration, communication, and rapid decision-making and execution.
+Set the tone for lean behaviors with a supportive organisational structure.
+With the board’s support, the CEO should encourage an open, flexible and agile organisational structure with a flat hierarchy that drives efficiencies; speeds up innovation cycles; and facilitates collaboration, communication, and rapid decision-making and execution.